Sintrastes/bli-prolog/README.md

   name_of_programming_language(Y).
 ~~~

-For the fans of unicode, we also offer some alternate syntax options for this:
+In addition, if `UnicodeSyntax` is enabled, we also offer some alternate syntax options for this:
 ~~~
   λY. programming_language(X), name_of(X,Y).
   ΛY. programming_language(X), name_of(X,Y).